- CrustLab /

 Although one of the largest markets for iGaming in the world, the legislative landscape in the United States isn’t exactly straightforward.
 In many US states, each state’s gaming commission oversees the regulation of online gambling, from lotteries and bingo to poker and sports betting.
 Each commission has its own set of rules and standards to ensure the integrity of gaming operations within its territory.

-On the other side of the pond, the UK Gambling Commission regulates all forms of gambling in the UK.
-It ensures that every operator adheres to the principles of fair play, protection of vulnerable people, and prevention of crime related to gambling.
+On the other side of the pond, the United Kingdom stands out as a leading iGaming jurisdiction with strict regulatory standards.
+The UK Gambling Commission regulates all forms of gambling in the UK, a well-established regulated market.
+It ensures that every operator adheres to the principles of fair play, consumer protection, and prevention of crime related to gambling.
 Due to the high standards of the UK Gambling Commission, a license issued by this commission is accepted across several other international jurisdictions, especially places where a local license isn’t required.
+Operators in the UK must obtain a license and comply with comprehensive consumer protection laws.

 Another popular online gaming license is the permit issued by the Malta Gaming Authority (MGA).
+Malta, as part of the European Union, benefits from EU-influenced regulatory frameworks and is recognized as a reputable gambling hub.
 Many online gambling companies operating within and outside the EU prefer this license due to the country’s favorable taxation laws and comprehensive regulatory framework.
+Operators in Malta are also required to obtain licenses and adhere to strict consumer protection laws.

 There are several other notable jurisdictions worth exploring.
 To learn more about them, check out our in-depth guides: